 This synaptogenesis and plasticity might represent a kind of openness and naivety, reversing the solved status of previously ‘solved’ problems, allowing one to approach life with new solutions to old problems.
 Those with lower intelligence might have increased dendrites only as a reflection of a lack of learning, a lack of sculpting of one’s mental processes, a lack of solving the problems.
 They may still have a mind like the naïve child on some level.
 In the case of those with mental illness, addiction, schizophrenia, depression, PTSD, there may be hope in reversing these toxic developments and finding self-improvement.
 These may be learned or developed problems that are not useful and even detrimental.

-A final note on bad trips: One might wonder why we don’t constantly experience such highly conscious and especially emotionally sensitive states, like the ones we can observe on psychedelic drugs and the ones that seem to occur in children.
+A final note on bad trips: One might wonder why we don’t constantly experience such highly conscious and especially emotionally sensitive states, like the ones we can observe on psychedelic drugs and the ones that some researchers believe occurs in children (35).
 I suspect it is the propensity for and negative impact of bad tripping that makes the state a vulnerability.
 This is apparent when you consider the notion of set and setting.
 You could imagine tripping in daily life posing major risks for a bad trip.
 It would be expected that one’s daily life cycle would bring one in contact with triggering events.

-Research shows that higher emotionality makes stimuli more memorable.
-Psychedelics also enhance associative learning and memory, which might be due to the increased emotionality.
+According to Johns Hopkins Medical Institutions, research shows that higher emotionality makes stimuli more memorable (34).
+Psychedelics also enhance associative learning and memory (30, 31), which might be due to the increased emotionality.
 While this enhanced emotionality might enhance learning of experiences by making them more intense, there may be an increasing risk of negative intensity as one ages and leaves the comfortable environmental bubble of childhood.
 Much of the learning that is centered around emotionality may also exist for the purpose of controlling the emotions.
 We learn to avoid bad feelings and we learn to seek out good feelings.

 The child lacks the burden of the chaotic sadistic world.
 That is why the child is free to be conscious, curious, and vulnerable.
 It is the accumulation of knowledge of how dark life is that keeps us demented and low consciousness.
 We become increasingly aware of the darkness in humanity, we realize there are so many things about people that we disagree with.
 We reach a status of self shame, one that may be so far away from the kind of unconditional love the child believes in.
 We see the world void of magic and purity.
 It is only with Utopia that we might find ourselves free to be vulnerable like the child.